WynoraLabs

 Reading Comprehension — practical texts

-Shape — A recipe, a sign, a set of instructions, a schedule.
+Shape — A recipe, a sign, a set of instructions, a schedule, a flyer.
 Questions on what to do first, what something means, why a step exists.

 Strategy — Treat it like a real document.
-Look for numbers, time markers, and labels.
-The answer is usually one or two words copied directly out of the text.
+Look for numbers, time markers, headings, and labels.
+The answer is usually one or two words copied directly from the text.

 Section 3